AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/instructorREADME.md

 #### Part 2

 Part 2 of the exam contains coding problems.
-Using notes or the internet to search for help is **NOT ALLOWED**.
-Students are allowed to run and test code to ensure their answers are correct.
+Using notes or the internet to search for help is allowed.
+Students are also allowed to run and test code to ensure their answers are correct.
+Students may use all available resources to them.

+Students should be made aware that full solutions to the problems found online cannot be used.

 After students have completed Part 2 of the exam, they should turn in their answers via email.